Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 This standard uses a consequential approach to calculating the real world emissions associated with software.
 This approach measures the total change in global emissions associated with a particular piece of software.

 Electricity has a carbon intensity depending on where and when it is consumed.
 An intensity is a rate.
 It has a numerator and a denominator.
-A rate provides you with helpful information when considering the growth of a software product.
+A rate provides you with helpful information when considering the growth of a software product and allows for the computation of a marginal rate.

 A carbon intensity is a rate of carbon emissions compared against another measure.